BilboSwaggins33/approxpi/README.md

 physics and nature simulations and visualizations.

 ## Learn More
-Here are some resources I used to learn about the methods used in this project:
+Here are some resources I used to learn about the methods used in this project, as well as other miscellaneous tools I used:

 - 3Blue1Brown Colliding Blocks: https://www.youtube.com/watch?v=jsYwFizhncE
 - Numberphile Mandelbrot Pi: https://www.youtube.com/watch?v=d0vY0CKYhPY